ABTSoftware/SciChart.JS.Examples/README-BetaTesters.md

 # BETA Testing SciChart.js

-The SciChart.js JavaSCript Charts Beta was is released on 14th Oct 2020!
+The SciChart.js JavaScript Charts Beta was is released on 14th Oct 2020!

 **[See the release note here](https://www.scichart.com/scichart-js-ultra-high-performance-javascript-charts-beta/).**